The Bethe Ansatz as a Quantum Circuit

 An analogous condition holds for the right map

-We have used rounded boxes in \eqref{gates3} to stress that $P^{(i,r)}_k$ need not be unitary.
-We have also introduced a notation that will serve us along the paper.
+We recall rounded boxes in~\eqref{gates3} stress that~$P^{(i,r)}_k$ need not be unitary.
+We have moreover introduced a notation that will serve us along the paper.
 We denote in parenthesis the state of those qubits which are already explicitly or implicitly described by $P^{(i,r)}_k$, and therefore do not count as input or output to these matrices.
 This is the case of the leftmost output qubit, associated to the superscript $i$, and the rightmost input qubit of long gates, which is fixed to $\ket{0}$.
-The main properties of the matrices $P^{(i,r)}_k$ are collected in the following table. \beq
+The main properties of the matrices $P^{(i,r)}_k$ are collected in the following table.